ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

    .. image:: /images/azure/newazure-f4e2d.png

-Now that we have (or already had) our AD app, we will gather the credentials required for the |morpheus| Azure integration.
+Now that we have (or already had) our AD app, we will gather the credentials required for the |conduit| Azure integration.

 Tenant ID/Directory ID
 '''''''''''''''''''''''